 In the Car-Life Division, the company plans to increase the amount of gasoline sold, and it foresees larger revenue from car rental, sales of goods, and automobile sales.
 The company's forecasts do not make allowance for the contribution to sales and profit of the Osaka Car Life Group, which it purchased in May 2014.
 As pointed out earlier, the Osaka Car Life Group generates annual sales of about ¥100bn and operating profit of about ¥3bn.
 This group should contribute 10 months worth of sales and profit to Itochu Enex's consolidated results in FY3/15.
-Most likely, the company is now closely checking the sales and profit plan for the Osaka Car Life Group is profitable, it should contribute to Itochu Enex's profits, enabling Itochu Enex to surpass its current profit forecasts, assuming that Itochu Enex does not offset the profit contribution from the Osaka Car Life Group by amortizing a large amount of goodwill acquired with the group.
+Most likely, the company is now closely checking the sales and profit plan for the Osaka Car Life Group and the impact of reporting according to IFRS.
+As the Osaka Car Life Group is profitable, it should contribute to Itochu Enex's profits, enabling Itochu Enex to surpass its current profit forecasts, assuming that Itochu Enex does not offset the profit contribution from the Osaka Car Life Group by amortizing a large amount of goodwill acquired with the group.